Marylee Hardenbergh, CMA, BC-DMT, LICSW

 Karen Bradley, MA, CMA

-Karen Kohn Bradley is Associate Professor of Dance and Director of Graduate Studies in Dance at the University of Maryland.
-She is a Certified Movement Analyst in Laban Movement Analysis and is on the Board of the Laban/Bartenieff Institute of Movement Studies in New York City.
-As a movement analyst, she has worked in dance therapy, with learning disabled children, in arts education research and policy, and observes and coaches politicians and business leaders.
-She authored the book Rudolf Laban as a part of Routledge’s series on 20th Century performance practitioner.
-In addition, she has published book chapters, articles, and presentations on arts education, specifically learning theory and styles as observed and accessed through dance and movement.
-She has also choreographed, written and directed for theatre in the Baltimore and Washington, DC communities and is currently writing an online book: Ultimate Moves: Fluency in Your Other Native Language.
+Karen Kohn Bradley is Associate Professor of Dance Emerita in Dance at the University of Maryland.
+She is a Certified Movement Analyst in Laban Movement Analysis and is the President of the Laban/Bartenieff Institute of Movement Studies in New York City.
+As a movement analyst, she has worked in dance therapy, with learning disabled children, in arts education research and policy, and observed and coached politicians and business leaders.
+She authored the book Rudolf Laban as a part of Routledge’s series on 20th Century performance practitioner, recently reissued as a 2nd edition.
+In addition, she has conducted research and published book chapters, articles, and presented on arts education and neuroscience.
+Bradley is retired and lives in Musquodoboit Harbour, Nova Scotia.

 Gretchen Dunn, CMA